FHantke/brave-browser-wiki/PageGraph.md

 * Chromium devtools integration, for in-browser analysis of the graph.
 Currently allows for observing the full history of any node in the document.
 * Timestamp all events
 * Module scripts
+* Handling remote frames
+* Instrumenting what parts of JS are responsible for which API calls

 Not Done But Will Be Done Shortly
 ---